ImpressCMS/impresscms-module-tinyconfig/modules/tinyconfig/readme.txt

 Installation of TinyConfig
 ==========================

-Upload the folders from the download package to your server.
+1. Delete the folder editors/tinymce
-This will overwrite the files editors/tinymce/formtinymce.php and editors/tinymce/tinymce.php.
+2. Upload the folders from the download package to your server.
-Install TinyConfig from the Module Administration like any other ICMS module.
+3. Install TinyConfig from the Module Administration like any other ICMS module.